At a Glance

 Some tips for your application 🫡

 Understand the Role: Read the job description carefully to understand the specific requirements for the Steel Fixer position.
-Pay attention to the need for a valid National Grid Persons accreditation and any relevant experience.
+Familiarise yourself with the responsibilities and ensure you meet the qualifications, especially the need for a valid National Grid Persons accreditation.

-Craft a Strong Cover Letter: Write a cover letter that explains why you are the perfect fit for this role.
-Mention your accreditation, relevant experience, and your enthusiasm for working at the Lackenby Substation.
+Craft a Strong Cover Letter: Write a cover letter that addresses why you are a good fit for the Steel Fixer role.
+Mention your experience, your understanding of the job's requirements, and your commitment to safety and quality in your work.

 How to prepare for a job interview at MHC